alexhulbert/SeaGlass/readme.md

 I would imagine that most people visiting this repository are primarily interested in the firefox customizations contained within it, and would prefer to apply them as easily as possible to their existing configuration.
 If you're comfortable using nix home-manager, you can just add <a href="user/firefox.nix">firefox.nix</a> to your home-manager configuration and run `home-manager switch`.
 If you're not comfortable with home-manager, you can still apply the firefox customization manually.

-The following steps should be sufficient to apply the firefox customization to any existing Linux installation, assuming you already have pywal and nodejs installed and working:
+The following steps should be sufficient to apply the firefox customization to any existing Linux installation, assuming you already have pywal and nodejs installed and working.

 1. Put the following content in `~/.mozilla/native-messaging-hosts/darkreader.json`:
 ```